JacobCuke/serialization-assignment/README.md

 }
 ```

-These methods are called based on the user's choice at the menu
+These methods are called based on the user's choice at the menu.

 ```java
 switch (choice) {